bioinf-mcb/MANIAC/README.md

 ## 4. Install MANIAC

 This guide offers installation instructions for [advanced](#advanced-users) and [begginer](#beginner-users) users.
 Beginners should follow the steps specific to their operating system: macOS, Linux, or Windows.
 The process involves setting up essential tools like git, conda, and wget, cloning the MANIAC repository, and creating a dedicated conda environment to install all required dependencies.
 Commands are supposed to be executed in terminal.
-To learn more you can refer to orignal websites of these tools:
+To learn more you can refer to the source websites:

 [homebrew](https://brew.sh/) a package manager for macOS.<br>
 [apt](https://packages.ubuntu.com/) a package manager for Linux.<br>